This post was last updated on 6/13/2019

 If the verification succeeded, an Ownership verified pop-up will appear.

-Once you’re in Google Search Console, go to Sitemaps.
+Once you’re finally in Google Search Console, go to Sitemaps to submit your WordPress website’s sitemap.

 If you’re using the Yoast SEO plugin, your sitemap’s URL will be